vincentchoqueuse/datascience_cheatsheet/docs/python/web/flask.md

 ## Jinja Template Engine

 In practice, the content of an HTML page usually depends on some python variables.
-Instead of manually creating the HTML page from scratch using Python, it is quite common to use a template engine such as `Jinja`
+Instead of manually creating the HTML page from scratch using Python, it is quite common to use a template engine such as `Jinja` (see [Cheatsheet](/python/web/jinja) )

 ### Basis Usage